flipsy-cc/timer/README.md

-# timer
+# Timer
-Timer app in python.
+##Timer app in python.
 Requires tkinter library.
+This Python application requires the tkinter library.